topel-research-group/Bamboozle/Bamboozle-alpha/README.md

     * Try `mmap`? (https://www.quora.com/What-are-the-fastest-ways-to-read-text-lines-in-large-files-by-Python)

 * SPEED-UP CAN BE ACHIEVED USING `samtools depth -aa -r`
-  * Can't speed up functions which use `bedtoools genomecov`, e.g. `--mode zero`
+  * Can't speed up functions which use `bedtools genomecov`, e.g. `--mode zero`
     * Speed is definitely an issue here...
 * Code can be simplified thanks to this flag...

 * Add function for giving MEAN average, instead of/as well as median

 ## Known bugs
-In the consensus sequence function, it is possible for two different comma-separated alternatives to be printed together in the output
+* In the consensus sequence function, it is possible for two different comma-separated alternatives to be printed together in the output

+* The homohetero function errors out if only one event occurs in a contig (as the `next` variable is never assigned)